YarinOmesi/rootkit_research/README.md

 ## Step 1

+### How To Print From Module
+i have used `dmesg` in the past to check what `/dev/ttyN` my USB device has connected to, so i assume this is related here.

+Found `printk-basics` in `core-api` that explain how to print message from kernel.

 ### How To Write A Module
 - In Linux Repo, At linux/inlude/linux/module.h:80, code the describe initializing a module.
   - `module_init(fn)` `module_exit(fn)`